About Me

 Noli and Fili: Musings at the Original Manuscripts

-Finally, I had the rare chance to see, face to face, the original manuscripts of Jose Rizal’s Noli Me Tangere and El Filibusterismo, as well as the original Mi Último Adiós.
-These were on display at the National Library of the Philippines (NLP), along with other century-old documents and books that shaped the history of the country.
+Finally, I had the rare chance to see face-to-face the original manuscript of Jose Rizal’s Noli Me Tangere and El Filibusterismo, as well as the original Mi Ultimo Adios.
+These were on display at the National Library of the Philippines (NLP) along with all other century-old documents and books that shape the history of the country.

-When I entered the gallery hall, the first thing that caught my attention was a portrait painting of Jose Rizal mounted at the far end.
-I went straight toward it.
-But before I could get close, I noticed the original manuscripts of Noli Me Tangere and El Filibusterismo displayed inside glass cases.
-I had goosebumps as I stood there, staring at them.
-The very books that sparked nationalist ideals during those times were right before me.
+When I entered the hall of the gallery, what first caught my attention was the portrait painting of Jose Rizal mounted on the far end.
+I went straight to it.
+But before getting near it, I saw the original manuscripts of Noli Me Tangere and El Filibusterismo inside the glass cases.
+I had goosebumps as I was standing there staring at the copies.
+The books that sparked nationalistic ideals during those times were lying next to me.
+I have imagined the many long hours of thinking and writing that Rizal went through, as well as the financial hardships that accompanied it; the uncertainty of having it finished and published, especially since he was in Europe during that time.
+It can only be love of country and devotion to the freedom of man that inspired Rizal to endure everything until he reached the finish line.

-In another glass case was the original Mi Último Adiós.
-It had no title in its original form; it was given one only after Rizal’s death.
-The poem was written on a small sheet of paper, with handwriting so tiny that all the words could fit.
-Rizal had hidden it inside a small lamp, which is now displayed at his museum in Fort Santiago.
-I had seen that same lamp just recently at Fort Santiago.
+In another glass case is the original Mi Ultimo Adios.
+There was no title in the original.
+It was only given later when Rizal was already gone.
+It was written on a small sheet of paper with handwriting that was so small that all the words could fit.
+This was inserted by Rizal on a small lamp, which is on display at his museum at Fort Santiago.
+I had already seen this lamp recently.

-Beside the two books were facsimile or replica versions of the originals.
-I flipped through their pages and saw that everything was handwritten.
-I could only imagine the patience and effort Rizal invested—long days and sleepless nights spent writing hundreds of pages.
-It made me reflect on my own work.
-Surrounded by writing tasks in the office, I realized I have little to complain about.
-I have my computer and countless online tools.
+Besides, the two books are facsimile or replica versions of the original.
+I flipped through the pages.
+I saw that everything was handwritten.
+I can only imagine the patience and hard work Rizal put into it, through long days and sleepless nights, writing hundreds of pages.
+I think I have nothing to complain about when I am surrounded by loads of writing tasks in the office.
+I have my computer and all the online assistance stuff.
 Rizal had only his pen and paper.
-Of course, I do not possess his genius or his passion.
+Of course, I do not have his genius and his passion.

-Now I realize that the more I learn about Rizal, the more I discover how much remains unknown to me.
-He was young when he died for his country—yet in many ways, he lived a full and meaningful life.
+Now I realize, the more I discover about Rizal, the more I am convinced that I still have more to discover about him.
+He was young when he died for the country, yet he lived long.

 No comments: